chipsalliance/Caliptra/doc/Caliptra.md

 See the [hardware section](#hardware) for a detailed discussion.

 From Caliptra 2.x onwards, Caliptra introduces two modes of operation. **Passive** mode which was supported in 1.x architecture and **Subsystem** mode.
-Fundamental difference between passive mode and subsystem mode is that in the subsystem mode Caliptra is the RoT for the SOC and provides streaming boot, secure boot and attestation.
-In Subsystem mode, Caliptra also provides various crypto API services such as encryption/decryption of SOC FWs, Key releases, Key wraps, hashing etc. to name a few.
+Fundamental difference between passive mode and subsystem mode is that in the subsystem mode Caliptra is the RoT for the SoC and provides streaming boot, secure boot and attestation.
+In Subsystem mode, Caliptra also provides various crypto API services such as encryption/decryption of SoC FWs, Key releases, Key wraps, hashing etc. to name a few.
 Please see Caliptra subsystem mode Crypto API section for more details (**FIXME**: section name & details).

 **Passive Mode High Level Flow**